zhc-moushang/CausalEQTL/README.md

 ## Result
 Our results for 48 organizations on the GTEx dataset are placed in CausaEQTL_result.
 ## Cite
-If you draw on our work, we encourage you to cite our paper:
+If our work is helpful to you, we encourage you to cite our paper: